How to Start ‘Reducing’: A Closer Look at the First of the 3 R’s

 Of course, how you reduce is very specific to your own lifestyle, so it’s important to examine your habits to determine what areas need improvement.

 A great way to reduce what you buy is to reuse what you already have.
-Stay tuned for our next blog which will delve into the second of the 3 R’s — Reuse.

 Don’t forget to check out our blog on “The Big 3” for more impactful ways to Reduce this year.